tory-mo/WeatherWidget/index.md

 	}
 ```

 When all confugurations are done, it's time to apply changes and update widget.
-Remember, that there must be called widget update
+Remember, that there must be called widget update.
+For each widget its own configuration activity is needed.

 ```kotlin
 private fun showAppWidget() {